trannammai/trannammai.github.io/index.md

 ### More about me

-I have an interview with Qlik within the context of Qlik Datathon Challenge 2020 where I won the first prize of a challenge.
+I have an interview with Qlik within the context of Qlik Datathon Challenge 2020 where I won the first prize of that challenge.
 Read the full interview here: https://community.qlik.com/t5/Qlik-Academic-Program-Blog/Career-ambitions-in-Business-Intelligence-supported-by-Qlik/ba-p/1717938